 - are breastfeeding or plan to breastfeed.
 It is not known if Bosulif passes into your breast milk or if it can harm your baby.
 You and your doctor should decide if you will take Bosulif or breastfeed.
 You should not do both.

-Tell your doctor about the medicines you take, including prescription medicines, non-prescription medicines, vitamins, and herbal supplements.
+Tell your doctor about all the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.
 Bosulif and certain other medicines can affect each other.

 Especially tell your doctor if you take:

 - medicines that increase the amount of Bosulif in your blood stream, such as: